-- Which programming strategy should I use?
-There is a choice between traditional programming or object-oriented programming.
-See Traditional or Object-Oriented Programming? on page 14. - Which strategy should I use for the interaction between the different parts of my automation solution?
-There is a choice between list-driven or data flow-driven execution.
-See List- or Data Flow-Driven Execution? on page 16. - Do I want to use libraries to create re-usable type solutions?
-Which parts of the system are suitable for creating type solutions?
-See Libraries on page 18. - How do I want to organize my code?
-There is a choice between using control modules, programs or Function Designer.
-See Code Organization on page 19. - Which programming language should I choose?
-See Programming Languages on page 29. - Which structured data types should I use?
-When should I use structured data types?
-See Structured Data Types on page 30.
+- The type of programming to be used: traditional or object oriented programming.
+See Traditional Programming and Object-Oriented Programming on page 14. - The type of execution to be used: list-driven or data flow driven execution.
+See List-Driven Execution and Data Flow Driven Execution on page 16. - The type of libraries to be used to create re-usable type solutions, and the system parts suited for creating type solutions.
+See Libraries on page 17. - The coding process to be used: control modules, programs or Function Designer.
+See Code Organization on page 19. - The programming language to be used.
+See Programming Languages on page 32. - The structured data type to be used, and the instance to use structured data types.
+See Structured Data Types on page 33.

-Traditional or Object-Oriented Programming?
+Traditional Programming and Object-Oriented Programming

-This sub-section discusses traditional vs.object-oriented programming.
-We will discuss the benefits of the object-based method as compared to the traditional method and see how this, in connection with data-flow-driven execution, leads to control modules - a very powerful programming concept.
+This section discusses about the traditional programming and object-oriented programming concepts.
+The benefits of the object-based method as compared to the traditional method is also discussed, in connection with the data-flow-driven execution, which results in control modules - a very powerful programming concept.